Cate Blanchett Gives Stephen Colbert Surprise Answer On Where Her Compass Lies

 — beautiful mess. (@stanaticsoldier) March 4, 2017

 Despite her statuesque beauty and the image audiences may associate with her from her roles in movies, from the otherworldly Galadriel in the Lord of the Rings franchise to the troubled, elegant Carol in lesbian romance Carol, Blanchett often shows a more light-hearted side on talk shows.
-During an interview with Jimmy Fallon in late January this year, Blanchett flustered the host when she jokingly shaped her wad of gum into a phallic object and later surprised him when she demonstrated that she could belch on command (she proceeded to do it three times just to get her point across).
+During an interview with Jimmy Fallon in late January this year, Blanchett flustered the host when she jokingly shaped her wad of gum into a phallic object and later surprised him when she demonstrated that she can belch on command (she proceeded to do it three times just to get her point across).

-On The Late Show with Stephen Colbert, Cate Blanchett also gave a flippant answer regarding her new movie Ocean’s Eight.
+On The Late Show with Stephen Colbert, Cate Blanchett also gave a flippant answers regarding her new movie Ocean’s Eight.
 When Colbert asked the actress why the movie was titled Ocean’s Eight, seeing as the first movie in the franchise was titled Ocean’s Eleven, Blanchett skewered Hollywood and its female representation.

 “Because only eight women work in Hollywood.”